imjacobclark/manager-README/README.md

 I believe we do our best work when we can truly be ourselves, be who you need to be in my team - if you feel like you can't for any reason please talk to me.

-Enjoy your time in my team.

 ## Have fun

 Software engineering can be an exhausting activity, I don't expect my team to sit in silence, have fun, thrive of each other and push yourselves further.

+Enjoy your time in my team 💥, we succeed together 💪.